 The relationship between how much money you’ll need in retirement and how much you’ve saved into your pension savings ahead of retirement is key.
 It can help determine the types of gains you might need to make or how much loss you’re able to accept from your investments.

 Making these kinds of decisions can be difficult and you might find it helps to speak to a financial adviser.
-Please note; there will likely be a cost involved for this

 Invest in an Investment Pathway through a pension plan